crownedgrouse/geas_rebar3/README.md

 ```

+Note : Windows users can set this in `%userprofile%\.config\rebar3\rebar.config`.

+This avoid to add it in local `rebar.config` in all your projects.

 Please open trouble ticket here only if it is related to plugin only.

 Geas issue have to be opened [there](https://github.com/crownedgrouse/geas/issues).